Top Resources to Leverage Storytelling for Sustainability

 Understand the power of stories – it’s how we are meant to learn.

-It turns out that as a species, we actually crave stories.
+It turns out that as a species, we crave stories.
 As we learn more about the Science Behind Storytelling, we learn that humans have long used stories to teach and learn what we need to know about problems and how to solve them.

 Pay attention to the stories that you currently tell.

-Make sure you’re actually telling a story.
+Make sure you’re actually telling a compelling story.

-Focus on the choice.
+Focus on the choices.

-One thing that our research has shown is the power of choice.
+One thing that our research has shown very clearly is the power of choice.
 Choice moments are sticky, our brains are wired to pay attention to them, and research suggests that our future choices are influenced by patterns of choices we have encountered in the past.
 Our guide on Storytelling for Sustainability highlights this crucial role of choice, helps you understand how stories contribute to embedding sustainability, and helps you identify and craft your own stories.

 If you are ready to start your own story of change, explore these and other resources for effective storytelling for sustainability.